thvasilo/thvasilo.github.io/_posts/2015-11-23-ICDM-2015-Highlights.md

 An interesting idea presented in "Network Mining 1" was ["Absorbing random-walk centrality"](http://arxiv.org/abs/1509.02533), where the authors presented a way to identify _teams_  of central nodes in a graph.
-An application for this measure could be for example: given a subgraph of Twitter that we know contains a number of accounts about politics, find hte important nodes that represent a diverse set of political views.
+An application for this measure could be for example: given a subgraph of Twitter that we know contains a number of accounts about politics, find the important nodes that represent a diverse set of political views.
 The authors show that this is an NP-hard problem, and the greedy algorithm presented has a complexity of O(n^3), where n is the number of nodes, which makes it inapplicable for large graphs.
 Personalized PageRank could be used as heuristic however which